Read time 7 minutes

 Kernel for MySQL Database is a great tool to repair and restore data from corrupt MySQL databases.
 It allows users to preview every object of the repaired MySQL database before saving it.
 It comes with some advanced features, such as the option to restore data online or local disk in offline mode, fix corruption errors of the databases, multiple saving options, etc.

 Let’s understand how this extensive tool works in restoring MySQL databases.

 Restoring corrupt MySQL databases can be difficult with manual methods, but it is necessary to retrieve data from corrupt databases.
-So, here we have mentioned an effective solution that will help you repair and restore MySQL database to MySQL server.
+So, here we have mentioned an effective solution that will help you repair and restore the MySQL database to the MySQL Server.